lext-next/lext-lubuntu-artwork/README.md

 ### WORK IN PROGRESS
 # lext-artwork-lubuntu
-AUR package for the Lubuntu-Arc theme (for LXQt).
+AUR package for the **Lubuntu Arc** LXQt desktop theme (as used by Lubuntu).

-## Arch Linux AUR
+## Target Arch Linux AUR
 Since I am on Arch Linux, this software **will eventually be made** available on AUR:
 ```bash
 $ yay -S lext-artwork-lubuntu
 ```
-Until then, for Arch Linux, just clone this repository, and then do:
+Until then, or if you don't have an AUR client like *yay* installed, just clone this repository, and then do:
 ```bash
 $ cd lext-artwork-lubuntu
 $ makepkg -si
 ```
-Optionally followed by
+Optionally followed by:
 ```bash
 $ cd ..
 $ rm -Rf lext-artwork-lubuntu